ThePrimeagen/fem-algos/lessons/10-trees/D-tries.md

 <br/>
 <br/>

-### Lets implement one!
+### Lets not implement one!
-(if time permits) This should be a relatively easy implementation!
+I like using the whiteboard from time to time because i don't have to prove that I write amazing code all the time.

 <br/>
 <br/>